francodacosta/grav-plugin-page-stats/README.md

 Installing the Page Stats plugin can be done in one of three ways: The GPM (Grav Package Manager) installation method lets you quickly install the plugin with a simple terminal command, the manual method lets you do so via a zip file, and the admin method lets you do so via the Admin Plugin.

+### Out of memory error when installing
+Because of the geolocation database (>300MB) you might get this error when using gpm or the admin plugin to install, if so you have to either increase the memory limit in `php.ini` or install the plugin manually

 ### GPM Installation (Preferred)

 To install the plugin via the [GPM](http://learn.getgrav.org/advanced/grav-gpm), through your system's terminal (also called the command line), navigate to the root of your Grav-installation, and enter: